English Français

 changeCodeLauncherOpt(opt)

-The first one is written to keep the default and add more options on top, for instance options that would allow to distribute the computation with the fork process (as a reminder, this option is "localhost=X" where X stands for the number of threads to be used).
-On the other hand, the second method above allow to restart from scratch in order to define the options has chosen by the user.
+The first one keeps the default options and adds more on top, for instance options that would allow to distribute the computation with the fork process (as a reminder, this option is "localhost=X" where X stands for the number of threads to be used).
+On the other hand, the second method allows restarting from scratch in order to define the options as chosen by the user.

-In the case where one do not understand or trust the way the distance are computed, it is possible to dump the details of their computation (warning this is really verbose).
-This can be done by calling the dumpDetails, whose prototype is pretty simple:
+In the case where one does not understand or trust the way the distance or likelihood is computed, it is possible to dump the details of their computation (warning: this is very verbose).
+This can be done by calling the dumpDetails, whose prototype is straightforward:

 dumpDetails()

-All the calibration classes that derive from TCalibration share a lot of common methods and their organisation has been factorised as much as possible.
-This section will describe all this shared code, preventing repetition in the upcoming sections that will deal with every specific calibration method (from Section XI.3 to Section XI.6).
+All calibration classes that derive from TCalibration share many common methods, and their organisation has been streamlined as much as possible.
+This section describes the shared code to avoid repetition in the later sections, which cover each specific calibration method (from Section XI.3 to Section XI.6).

-From Section XI.2.3.1 to Section XI.2.3.3, one discusses the different constructor explaining the different way the model could be provided and what it implies while Section XI.2.3.4 provides a glimpse of the shared possible options that can be defined and their purpose.
-Finally Section XI.2.3.6 and Section XI.2.3.7 introduce the drawing method in their principle (but illustration for them will be postponed to the dedicated method in the rest of this documentation).
+The subsections from Section XI.2.3.1 to Section XI.2.3.3 discuss the different constructors, explaining the various ways the model can be provided and their implications while Section XI.2.3.4 provides a glimpse of the shared possible options that can be defined and their purpose.
+Finally, Section XI.2.3.6 and Section XI.2.3.7 introduce the drawing methods in principle (though illustrations are postponed to dedicated sections of this documentation).

 Warning

-As for some of the discussions above, the following methods are common to all TCalibration-inheriting classes, so the example provided will be written using an instance cal of the fake class TCalClass (as if this class were inheriting from the TCalibration class).
-A more realistic syntax should be found in the dedicated sections (from Section XI.3 to Section XI.6).
+As with some earlier discussions, the following methods are common to all classes inheriting from TCalibration.
+For illustration, the examples will use an instance cal of the fictitious class TCalClass (as if it inherited from TCalibration class).
+A more realistic syntax can be found in the dedicated sections (from Section XI.3 to Section XI.6).

-The calibration classes can, generally, be constructed with 4 different ways, linked to the way the model has been precised.
-To estimate how close the new set of parameter values (the configuration) is to the reference data, one needs to be able to run the model on the data's input variable.
-The input variables of the observation datasets are not the only input variable of the model used within the calibration method, as the parameters themselves have to be specified as inputs (as they also obviously affect the predictions).
-This section shows, in the fictive case of a not existing TCalClass class how to construct our calibration objects.
+Calibration classes can generally be constructed in four different ways, depending on how the model has been specified.
+To estimate how close the new set of parameter values (the configuration) produces output that are close to the reference, one needs to be able to run the model on the input variables of the reference dataset.
+The input variables of the reference dataset are not the only input variables of the model used within the calibration method, as the parameters themselves have to be specified as inputs (as they also obviously affect the predictions).
+This section illustrates, using the fictitious class TCalClass how calibration objects can be constructed.

-This constructor is using the Relauncher architecture.
-This approach allows a simple way to change the evaluator (to pass from a C++ function to a python's one or a code) but also to use either a sequential approach (for a code) to a threaded one (to distribute locally the estimations).
+This constructor uses the Relauncher architecture.
+This approach provides a simple way to change the evaluator (e.g., switching from a C++ function to a Python function or another code).
+It also allows the use of either a sequential approach (for single-thread execution) or a threaded approach (to distribute estimates locally).
 This approach is partly discussed in Chapter VIII.

 # Constructor with a runner